Thread Fire: Comprehensive Guide to Fire-Resistant Threads and Applications

 4.3 Adapter Solutions for Cross-Thread Compatibility

-• Female NPSH to Male NPT: Directly compatible with a gasket.
+• Female NPSH to male NPT: Direct with gasket.

-• Male NPSH to Female NPT: Not compatible—no shortcut here.
+• Male NPSH to female NPT: Not compatible.

 Thread Type Compatible With Incompatible With